opop999/election_monitoring_fb_ads/README.md

 -Extraction of the raw tables with FB ads, regional and demographic data.
 To this end, we use the FB Ads API access through a Radlibrary wrapper.
 In the automatization part, we use GitHub Actions which run using a [Docker container](https://hub.docker.com/u/rocker) to provide better compatibility and robustness.

--Transformation of the data to merge the three separate raw tables on the Ad ID.
+-Transformation of the data to merge the three separate raw tables on the Ad-ID.

 -Summary tables for each of the political FB pages.